embrace-io/embrace-apple-sdk/README.md

 # Embrace Apple SDK

-> [!CAUTION]
+> [!WARNING]
-> This SDK is currently in alpha and is not yet ready for production use.
+> This SDK is currently in beta and is not yet ready for production use.
 We expect it to be ready for production use
 > in Q1 2024.
 >
 > We would appreciate any feedback you have on the SDK and the APIs that is provides.
 Please open an issue in Github,